 For individuals with Androgenetic Alopecia (AGA), doesn’t it make sense then to treat the condition at the source (scalp) and block DHT present within the scalp before it’s able to do damage?

-That’s the logic behind topical DHT blockers, and why I recommend their use in combination with internal DHT blockers.
+That’s the logic behind topical DHT blockers, and why I recommend their use in combination with internal blockers.

 This is a berry-producing plant native to the Americas, and one which is believed to inhibit the enzyme 5-alpha-reductase.
 This is the enzyme responsible for the conversion of testosterone to DHT, and therefore acts as a preemptive DHT blocker.